-(d) We will not charge you for lodging a request to access your Personal Information, but we may charge you for our reasonable costs in supplying you with access to this information.
+(e) We will not charge you for requesting to access your Personal Information, but we may charge you for our reasonable costs in supplying you with access to this information.

 14. CHILDREN’S POLICY

-(a) We do not knowingly seek or collect Personal Information from or about persons under the age of 16 years of age (Children) without the consent of a parent or guardian.
+(a) We do not knowingly seek, collect or process Personal Information from or about persons under the age of 16 years of age (Children) without the consent of a parent or guardian.